vectordotdev/vector/website/content/en/docs/about/under-the-hood/architecture/buffering-model.md

 As an operator, the main resource you'll need to monitor is _free storage space_.
 If Vector cannot write to a disk buffer because of a lack of free space, it must exit, as we can no longer be sure what data has been written to disk or not.
-You **must** ensure that the data directory configured for Vector ([`global.data_dir`][global_data_dir]) is on a storage volume with enough free space based on the total maximum size of all configured disk buffers.
+You **must** ensure that the data directory configured for Vector (located within the global [`data_dir`][global_data_dir]) is on a storage volume with enough free space based on the total maximum size of all configured disk buffers.
 You must also ensure that other processes are not consuming that free space.

 While Vector will exit at startup if it detects your disk buffers could grow to a size bigger than the storage volume itself, it may not be able to detect that issue with exotic/unique storage